Certificate in International Trade 2026

 • Benefits of Authorised Economic Operator (AEO) trusted trader status

-For more information on the programme, please contact our training department at training@irishexporters.ie.
+For more information on the programme, please contact Niamh Brennan at [email protected]

 What our graduates are saying?